 Let our experienced and responsive legal team help you navigate the immigration system.

-TPS Venezuela 2019 will not ensure irreversible legal resident status for those seeking asylum.
-It would, however, enable recipients to lawfully work in the United States.
+Venezuela TPS Act of 2019 would not have ensured irreversible legal resident status for those seeking asylum.
+It would, however, enabled recipients to lawfully work in the United States.

-To qualify, Venezuelans would need to be in the United States at the time H.R.
-549 becomes a law.
-If it passes, recipients of TPS would require the approval of the Secretary of Homeland Security to leave the country for any reason.
+To qualify, Venezuelans would need to be in the United States at the time that H.R.
+549 became a law, had it been passed.
+Recipients of TPS would require the approval of the Secretary of Homeland Security to leave the country for any reason.
 Upon their return, they would be dealt with like any other foreign individual.

-To get the best legal advice and advocacy at this difficult time, contact us at Manji Law.
+To get the best legal advice and advocacy through this confusing process, contact us at Manji Law.

 Timeline of TPS for Venezuela

-The TPS for Venezuela bill was initially introduced on January 15, 2019.
+The Venezuela TPS Act of 2019 was initially introduced on January 15, 2019.
 On July 23, 2019, the fast-track version of the bill was voted down by Republican politicians.

 July 25, 2019, H.R.
 549 passed in the House of Representatives and was sent to the Senate.
 There, it was read two times and then referred to the Committee on the Judiciary.
 A committee issued a report on the bill, which can provide helpful background on the issue.
 However, Senate Republicans blocked a vote on whether to grant temporary protected status (TPS) to Venezuelan nationals who fled Venezuela.

 Understand the process, questions, and more.